Romanian National Committee (1948): History

 The committee was established in Washington, D.C. by General Nicolae Rădescu, one of the Prime Ministers of Romania after the overthrow of dictator Ion Antonescu by King Michael I and the opposition parties.
 He was also the last Prime Minister of Romania not to be affiliated with the Communist Party.

 Initially called the National Committee of Romanian Coordination (Comitetul Național de Coordonare Românească), the CNR was one of nine organizations that made up the Assembly of Captive European Nations.
 At the time when it was established, the committee consisted of ten members from three major pre-war Romanian parties, the National Peasants' Party, the Liberal Party and a faction of the Socialist Party that rejected its merger into the Romanian Workers' Party.
 Former King Michael I, who had abdicated in December 1947, supported the new organization.

 The co-founders of the organization were Cornel Bianu (the envoy of Iuliu Maniu to London during World War II), Alexandru Cretzianu (former Romanian minister in Ankara and initiator of secret negotiations with the Allies in Cairo in 1944), Mihail Fărcășanu (president of the Romanian Liberal Youth Organization), Grigore Niculescu-Buzești (former Minister of Foreign Affairs), Augustin Popa (former member of the Parliament of Romania), Constantin Vișoianu (former Minister of Foreign Affairs, and participant of secret negotiations with the Allies in Cairo in 1944), Iancu Zissu (member of the Independent Socialist Party), Nicolae Caranfil (former Minister of Aviation) and Grigore Gafencu (former Minister of Foreign Affairs of Romania), the last two having served as ministers during the pre-war dictatorship of King Carol II.
-Historian Neagu Djuvara, himself an exilé at the time, mentions a slightly different composition, excluding Bianu and Buzești, but including the Peasants' Party's Emil Ghilezan, the Liberal Party's Vintilă Brătianu, and the trade unionist Eftimie Gherman.
+Historian Neagu Djuvara, himself an exilé at the time, mentions a slightly different composition, excluding Bianu and Buzești, but including the Peasants' Party's Emil Ghilezan, the Liberal Party's Vintilică Brătianu, and the trade unionist Eftimie Gherman.
 However, he acknowledges the important role of Niculescu-Buzești in the creation of the organization.